Operator Learning for Consolidation: An Architectural Comparison for DeepONet Variants: Introduction

-Neural operators \citep{kovachki2023neural_operators, li2020fourierNOs, lu2021learning, li2020graphNOs} have emerged as an alternative in scientific machine learning that addresses some of the PINN's limitations.
+Neural operators \citep{kovachki2023neural_operators, li2020fourierNOs, lu2021learning, li2020graphNOs} have emerged as an alternative in scientific machine learning that address some of PINNs' limitations.
 Neural operators are a new type of deep learning framework designed to learn operators that map between infinite-dimensional function spaces.
 Unlike conventional deep learning methods that approximate solutions for specific inputs, neural operators learn the underlying solution operator that maps input functions (e.g., material property fields, boundary conditions, loadings) to output solution fields.
 This operator-based learning enables neural operators to generalize across varying initial and boundary conditions without retraining.
-Additionally, neural operators do not require explicit knowledge of governing equations, which makes them particularly well-suited for complex physical phenomena where a closed-form PDE is not defined.
+Additionally, neural operators do not require explicit knowledge of the governing equations, making them particularly well-suited to complex physical phenomena in which a closed-form PDE is not defined.
 Compared to conventional numerical methods or PINNs, which need to solve the underlying PDEs for each new set of conditions \citep{koric2024deeponet_plasticity, jiang2024mionet_carbon, faroughi2022sciml}, neural operators offer significantly more efficient inference based on learned function mapping.
-These advantages make them particularly well-suited for surrogate models in engineering applications with complex operating conditions.
+These advantages make them particularly well-suited to serve as surrogate models in engineering applications with complex operating conditions.

 Among various neural operator architectures, Deep Operator Networks (DeepONet), proposed by \cite{lu2021learning}, have gained substantial attention due to their formulation.
 DeepONet is based on the universal approximation theorem for operators \citep{chen1995universal}, which establishes its ability to approximate nonlinear solution operators of PDEs given sufficient network complexity and data coverage.
 This framework allows DeepONet to efficiently learn generalizable operators \citep{lu2022comprehensive}.